surfnerd/ml-agents/README.md

 # Forked ML-Agents Toolkit

-We have forked the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) in order to improve upon the original SDK without the tether of Unity.
+We have forked the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

 Any Work that is done here has no association with Unity.